CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: CFLOBDDs

 In the figures in the paper, we use black solid (---), { blue dashed} ({\textbf { --\,--\,--}}), { red short-dashed} ({\textbf { -\,-\,-\,-}}), { purple dashed-dotted} (${ -\cdot\cdot\,- }$), and { green dashed-double-dotted} (${ -\cdot\cdot\,- }$) edges, in the indicated colors, rather than attaching explicit labels to edges.
 To reduce the number of colors used, we sometimes re-use colors in a given figure; however, it should still be clear which pairs of edges match.

-The matched-path principle allows a given grouping of a CFLOBDD to play multiple roles during the evaluation of a Boolean function.
+The matched-path principle allows a given grouping to play multiple roles during the evaluation of a Boolean function.
 In particular, the level-$0$ groupings are shared, and thus are used to interpret \emph{different variables at different places in a matched path through a CFLOBDD}.
-For example, the level-$0$ fork grouping in \figref{walsh1}a is used to interpret (i) $x_0$ (when ``called'' via the black solid edge), and (ii) $y_0$ (when ``called'' via the blue dashed edge, which happens when $x_0 \mapsto T$).\footnote{ Our uses of the terms ``call'' and ``procedure call'' in this paper are by analogy with the role of matched paths to model the actions of procedure calls in graphs employed for interprocedural dataflow analysis \cite{kn:SP81,kn:RHS95}, interprocedural slicing \cite{kn:HRB90}, and model checking hierarchical state machines \cite[\S5]{DBLP:conf/icalp/BenediktGR01}. } The edge-matching condition is important because the black solid return edges lead to the level-$1$ grouping's middle vertices, whereas the blue dashed return edges lead to the level-$1$ grouping's exit vertices.
+For example, the level-$0$ fork grouping in \figref{walsh1}a is used to interpret (i) $x_0$ (when ``called'' via the black solid edge), and (ii) $y_0$ (when ``called'' via the blue dashed edge, which happens when $x_0 \mapsto T$).\footnote{ The term ``call'' is by analogy with how matched paths model the actions of procedure calls in graphs used for interprocedural dataflow analysis \cite{kn:SP81,kn:RHS95}, interprocedural slicing \cite{kn:HRB90}, and model checking hierarchical state machines \cite[\S5]{DBLP:conf/icalp/BenediktGR01}. } The edge-matching condition is important because the black solid return edges lead to the level-$1$ grouping's middle vertices, whereas the blue dashed return edges lead to the level-$1$ grouping's exit vertices.

 In \figref{walsh1}a, the fork grouping is labeled with $x_0$ and $y_0$, and the don't-care grouping with $y_0$.
 However, because the level-$0$ groupings interpret different variables at different places in a matched path, in later diagrams the level-$0$ groupings are generally not labeled with specific variables.
 In general, the principle is as follows: